Author, Andrew Gibson

 Think of an exchange rate as effectively the price of money.

-Each bank or currency broker will quote you their own exchange rates.
+Each bank or currency broker will quote you their own exchange rates on a live basis.

 Why you should be wary of exchange rates online